The Easiest Chocolate Pudding Cake

 Spatula of Chocolate Pudding Cake coming out of the dish.

 This decadent chocolate cake comes together with just four ingredients!
-Every bite is rich with chocolate flavor.
-Your chocolate cravings are sure to be satisfied with this easy dessert.
+See recipe card below for amounts and instructions.
 Here’s all you need:

-• Chocolate pudding – you’ll need the good old fashioned pudding mix, the cook and serve, NOT instant
+• Chocolate Pudding (Cook & Serve): The good old fashioned pudding mix – the cook and serve, NOT instant.

-• Milk – you can make this recipe with boiling water or hot water but the cake batter is just more creamy and rich with milk.
+• Milk: This makes the cake batter more creamy and rich.
 Use any kind of milk you have on hand.

-• Chocolate chips – we like semi-sweet chocolate chips but you can add any kind you like.
+• Chocolate Chips: I like semi-sweet chocolate chips but you can add any kind you like.
+One reader said they love to make this cake with peanut butter chips.

 No Frosting Necessary

-The amount of pudding used in the recipe makes the cake so moist and delicious.
 What I love most about this cake is that you don’t need to frost it.
-The hot fudge pudding cake itself is so rich that you can eat it as is.
+The amount of pudding used in the recipe makes the cake so rich, moist, and delicious, that you can eat it as is.
 You can also simply add a dollop of whipped cream or a scoop of ice cream.
-One of my favorite treats during the holidays is to serve it with a scoop of peppermint ice cream or with a big mug of hot cocoa.
+During the holidays, I love to serve this cake with a scoop of peppermint ice cream or with a big mug of hot cocoa!

 Two slices of Chocolate Pudding Cake topped with vanilla ice cream.